-In Manual editing mode, we will see in the upper right corner of the central window the tools menu.
-Here we can select the different types of elements we want to create.
+In Manual editing mode, we will see the tools menu in the top right corner of the central window, which will vary depending on the level we are in.
+Here, we can select the different types of elements we want to create.

-In the menu there are three Functions: Select, Split and Copy, and three types of Objects, Point, Linear and Nested.
+In the menu there are three Functions: Split, Copy and Block, and three types of Objects, Point, Linear and Nested.

 Let’s start with the objects, in the menu we have the tools to create them.
 In addition, if we select one by clicking on it, the tool menu changes to the edit menu of the element.
 Here we can see the attributes and methods associated with the type of element.